bobbycomet/Griffin-Linux-Landing-Page/index.md

 No more forum-diving for driver fixes.

-**WIFI Hub formerly RealtekHub** — A dedicated GUI for fixing the notorious Realtek WiFi issues that frustrate new Linux users.
+**WIFI Hub** — A dedicated GUI for fixing the notorious Realtek WiFi issues that frustrate new Linux users.
 Grix will point you here if it detects your chip.
 Moved to be a part of Grix, which includes Broadcom drivers as well.

-**GPU HUB formerly Universal GPU Installer** — Grix now detects your GPU (NVIDIA, AMD, or Intel), adds the right PPAs, and installs the optimal driver.
+**GPU HUB** — Grix now detects your GPU (NVIDIA, AMD, or Intel), adds the right PPAs, and installs the optimal driver.
 Handles hardware brand switches by clicking "hardware swap", and it reverts to the basic drivers, so when you turn off, install the GPU, and boot back in, Grix sees the switch.
 Targeting RTX 50-series and RDNA4 support (in progress — manage expectations while this matures).

 <div align="center">
   <img src="com.xanmod.kernel.manager.png" alt="XKM" width="25%"/>